McKernel: A Library for Approximate Kernel Expansions in Log-linear Time: McKernel

 \section{McKernel}

 Kernel methods work by defining a kernel function $k(x,x')$ on a domain $X$.
 We can write $k$ as inner product between feature maps, as follows

 for some suitably chosen $\phi$.
-Random Kitchen Sinks \cite{Rahimi07} approximate this feature mapping $\phi$ by a FOURIER expansion in the case of radial basis function kernels, scilicet whenever $k(x,x') = \kappa(x-x')$.
+Random Kitchen Sinks \cite{Rahimi07} approximate this mapping of features $\phi$ by a FOURIER expansion in the case of radial basis function (RBF), scilicet whenever $k(x,x') = \kappa(x-x')$.
 This is possible since the FOURIER transform diagonalizes the corresponding integral operator.
 This leads to

 for some $L_2$ measurable function $\rho(\omega) \geq 0$ that is given by the FOURIER transform of $\kappa$.
 Random Kitchen Sinks exploit this by replacing the integral by sampling $\omega \sim \rho(\omega)/\|\rho\|_1$.
-This allows for finite dimensional expansions but it is costly due to the large number of inner products required.
-Fastfood resolves this for rotationally invariant $\kappa$ by providing a fast approximation of the matrix $W := [\omega_1, \ldots \omega_n]$.
+This allows for finite dimensional expansions but it is costly due to the large number of inner products required. \cite{Le14} resolves this for rotationally invariant $\kappa$ by providing a fast approximation of the matrix $W := [\omega_1, \ldots \omega_n]$.

 This is best seen for the RBF kernel, Equation \ref{etn:rbf}.
-Since FOURIER transforms of Gaussians are Gaussians, albeit with inverse covariance, it follows that $\rho(\omega) \propto \exp \left(-\frac{\sigma^2}{2} \|\omega\|^2\right)$ and that $W$ contains random variables i.i.d Gaussian.
-It is this matrix that Fastfood approximates via
+Since FOURIER transforms of Gaussians are Gaussians, albeit with inverse covariance, it follows that $\rho(\omega) \propto \exp \left(-\frac{\sigma^2}{2} \|\omega\|^2\right)$ and that $W$ contains random variables independent and identically distributed (i.i.d.)
+Gaussian.
+It is this matrix that McKernel approximates via

+Here $C, G$ and $B$ are diagonal matrices, $\Pi$ is a random permutation matrix and $H$ is the Hadamard.
+Whenever the number of rows in $W$ exceeds the dimensionality of the data, we can simply generate multiple instances of $\hat{Z}$, drawn i.i.d., until the required number of dimensions is obtained.\\